Abdul Malik Isami: Futuh-us-Salatin

 The Futuh-us-Salatin ("Gifts of the Sultans") is a history of Muslim rule in India until 1349-50.
 Isami also called it Shahnama-i Hind ("the Shahnameh of India").
 According to Isami, his sources included anecdotes, legends, and reports by his friends and acquaintances.
 Unlike several earlier chronicles, the book's language is devoid of "rhetorical artifices and unpleasant exaggeration".

 The book begins with an account of the conquests of the Ghaznavid ruler Mahmud (r.
 998–1002) and the Ghurid ruler Muhammad (r.
 1173-1202).
 It then goes on to narrate the history of the Delhi Sultanate until 1349-50.
-The book also describes the early years of the establishment of the Bahmani Sultanate.
+The book also describes the early years of the establishment of the Bahmani Sultanate.Geography of India including the Himalayas are mentioned.Rivers include Ravi,Beas,Sarayu,Oxus and Indus.He also mentions 62 places of India.

 Historical reliability

 Futuh-us-Salatin is written in masnavi (rhyming poem) style, and is not fully reliable for the purposes of history.
 It contains factual mistakes and omits several important events.
 In addition, Isami implies that the various historical events were pre-determined by divine will and destiny.
 He believed that the presence of spiritually powerful Sufi leaders affected the fortunes of a kingdom.
 For example, he attributes to the decline of the Delhi Sultanate to the death of the Sufi saint Nizamuddin Auliya.
 Similarly, he claims that the Deccan region prospered because Burhanuddin Gharib and his successor Zainuddin Shirazi lived in Daulatabad.

 Isami is highly critical of Muhammad bin Tughluq.
 On the other hand, he calls his patron Bahman Shah as the rightful caliph.
 He claims that Tughluq forced the entire population of Delhi to move to Daulatabad, and that only 10% of the migrants survived the journey.
 Both these claims appear to be exaggerations.
 According to Isami, this unfortunate situation was a result of God's punishment to the corrupt Muslims.

 Despite these defects, Isami's book is a valuable source of information about the political history and social life of 14th century India.